gianintech/100-days-of-code/log.md

 ✔ Media Query Breakpoints are mind opening

 All are applied in the website.
+I'm so happy to understand and apply at the same time.

 **Thoughts:** CSS can be fun and also complicated but interesting especially with z-index and stack order.